 Butterfly weed is known to attract the larvae for the monarch, queen, and grey hairstreak butterflies.

-These flowers resemble daisies in many ways, with dark centers and bright yellow petals two to three inches wide.
+These yellow perennial flowers resemble daisies in many ways, with dark centers and bright yellow petals two to three inches wide.

 They are a gorgeous plant in your garden, and they’re just as stunning in a vase in your house.
 If you decide to cut some of these flowers to bring inside, they typically live for six to ten days before beginning to wilt.